-WORKPLACE How many people will return to the office and when, and what impact will that have on surrounding businesses?
-TRANSPORT In the short term, will people be comfortable returning to public transport?
-In the medium term, will there be an escalation of driverless cars.
-Will drones replace delivery drivers in the not too distant future?
-ATTRACTING TALENT Will regions like Glasgow find it easier to retain and attract those who may otherwise have gone to the likes of London?
-OUTDOOR SPACE Many businesses have already very successfully shifted their processes and models to deal with the realities of the last few months.
-These and those that want to follow must have the support to embed benefits from the new ways of working that will address the major challenge of the climate emergency.
-DIGITAL In the last few months, business have made major advances in adopting digital technologies.
-But it has also shone a light on digital divide - for example those with the luxury of working from home and those who don't.
-One consequence is that GCR workers may find economic opportunity globally as businesses realise how possible it is to manage teams digitally.
+WORKPLACE how many people will return to the office and when, and what impact will that have on surrounding businesses?
+TRANSPORT in the short term, will people be as happy to return on to buses and trains as they did previously?
+In the medium term, will there be a speeding up of Connected and Autonomous Vehicle (driverless cars).
+Will we see drones replacing delivery drivers in the not too distant future?
+ATTRACTING TALENT will regions such as Glasgow find it easier to retain and attract people who may otherwise have gone to the likes of London?
+OUTDOOR SPACE many businesses have already very successfully shifted their business processes and models to deal with the realities of the last few months.
+It is vital that they, and those that want to follow, are given the support to embed any benefits from the new ways of working that will address the major challenge of the climate emergency.
+DIGITAL over the last few months, business have made major advances in their adoption of digital technologies.
+It has also shone a light on digital divide - not least those who have the luxury of working from home and those who don't.
+One consequence is that workers in GCR may find economic opportunity globally as businesses realise how possible it is to manage teams digitally.
 Unfortunately, the converse of that is also true.